-Shakespeare Off the Page: Macbeth at the Movies
+Shakespeare Off the Page: King Lear on Screen

 The nerdy-coolest book club / geek session is going to the movies!
 (Note: we are not going ANYWHERE.
-Come on, folks.)
-We’ve read a lot lately and in the past we’ve done our share of field trips, but for now we’re going to stay indoors and look at several different filmed versions of Shakespeare’s Macbeth.
+Come on, folks.
+We’re Zooming.)
+We’ve read a lot lately and in the past we’ve done our share of field trips, but for now we’re going to stay indoors and look at several different filmed versions of Shakespeare’s King Lear.

 Now, for some reading Shakespeare brings back nightmares of that one nun/former coach who taught Freshman English.
 But digging into these plays and treating them like the playscripts they are can be a lot of grown-up fun once you unlock some of the tricky bits in a casual, snack’n’chat, no-test-on-the-reading setting.
 So resident Kentucky Shakespeare actor/dramaturg (pronounced: professional nerd) Gregory Maupin will lead a group through these sessions that can help you get the most out of reading Shakespeare on your own, before a show/movie, or with a group of other weirdos who enjoy this kind of thing, too*.

 *This is primarily a series aimed at normal, decent people, but actors are not unwelcome.

 Here’s what some past participants had to say: